 This first call is for at least $15 million, representing the largest-ever single funding opportunity for the work of Israeli and Palestinian peacebuilders.
 Applications can be for both shared society work and for cross-border peacebuilding.
-There will be a rolling window for applications, with this opportunity open for one year, until September 1st, 2022, with USAID “reserving the right to issue additional calls” under this same annual program.
+There will be a rolling window for applications, with this opportunity open for one year with USAID “reserving the right to issue additional calls” under this same annual program.

 With the Partnership for Peace Fund Advisory Board in the process of being formed, we expect further developments in the coming weeks and months, and are continuing to work with our partners in the Administration, in Congress, and with partner governments around the world to ensure that the Lowey Fund’s full potential is unlocked.